Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Processors.md

 ### Processors on Actions

-Processors on Actions work in the same way as Processors on Bindings, but they affect all controls bound to an Action, not just the ones coming from a specific Binding.
+Processors on Actions work in the same way as Processors on Bindings, but they affect all controls bound to an Action, rather than just the controls from a specific Binding.
 If there are Processors on both the Binding and the Action, the system processes the ones from the Binding first.

 You can add and edit Processors on Actions in [Input Action Assets](ActionAssets.md) the [same way](#processors-on-bindings) as you would for Bindings: select an Action to edit, then add one or more Processors in the right window pane.